zzamboni/zzamboni.org/content/post/2020-08-09-how-to-insert-screenshots-in-org-documents-on-macos/index.md

 Finally, I bind `org-download-screenshot` to <kbd>Ctrl​-​⌘​-​y</kbd> to keep it similar to the default <kbd>Ctrl​-​y</kbd> for pasting the clipboard and to easily perform step 2 of the workflow described above.

+Now when I want to insert a screenshot in a document, I simply press <kbd>Shift​-​⌘​-​5</kbd>, capture the screenshot, switch back to Emacs, press  <kbd>Ctrl​-​⌘​-​y</kbd>, and done.
+It looks like this:

+{{< figure src="20200809-171713_screenshot.png" >}}

-Thanks to [this thread at Stack Overflow](https://stackoverflow.com/questions/17435995/paste-an-image-on-clipboard-to-emacs-org-mode-file-without-saving-it) for many of the base ideas and pointers.
+(thanks to [this thread at Stack Overflow](https://stackoverflow.com/questions/17435995/paste-an-image-on-clipboard-to-emacs-org-mode-file-without-saving-it) for many of the base ideas and pointers).